sydjango-org/sydjango-content/static-pages/speakers.md

 If you are planning to make your talk longer than 20 minutes, please think twice.
 It requires a very high level of presentation skills to engage audience longer than this.
-If the topic is too large, consider cutting it down into smaller digestible parts.
+If the topic is too large, consider cutting it down into smaller parts.

 ### Be prepared for questions

-Good speakers can anticipate questions from the audience and are always ready to answer them.
-It's a good idea to dedicate some time to think about potential questions the audience can have.
+Good speakers can anticipate audience questions and are always ready to answer them.
+It's usually a good idea to dedicate some time to thinking about potential questions as part of your preparation.

 ### Use examples and analogues

 Use real-world examples to illustrate what you are speaking about and consider adding analogies.
-Good analogies can make your talk more engaging.
+Good analogies make your talk easier to understand.

 ### Be yourself